 How to plan a solo trip for beginners: solo trip planning and preparation.

-Are you dreaming of going on a solo trip but getting butterflies or even fear in your stomach just thinking about it?
-Then you need my excellent guide on how to plan a solo trip (and traveling) like a PRO!
+Are you dreaming of going on your first solo trip but getting butterflies or even fear in your stomach just thinking about it?
+Then you need my comprehensive guide on how to plan a solo trip (and travel) like a PRO!

 I have traveled solo as a female for close to 3 decades!
 And I still remember the first time I traveled alone for a whole week to Rome, Italy.
 One of the most beautiful cities in the world, and I was there by myself.